The eleven dimensional supergravity equations on edge manifolds: Introduction

 The paper is organized as follows.
 In section~\ref{gauge} we show the derivation of the equations from the Lagrangian and discuss the gauge breaking condition.
 In section~\ref{linearsection} we compute the linearization of the operator and its indicial roots.
 In section~\ref{Fredholm} we analyze the linearized operator, prove it is Fredholm and construct the boundary data.
 In section~\ref{fit} we construct the solutions for the nonlinear equations using the implicit function theorem.

 \textbf{Acknowledgement:} I would like to thank Richard Melrose for many helpful discussions, ideas, and suggestions.
-I would also like to thank Robin Graham and Colin Guillarmou for many valuable comments on this project.
+I would also like to thank Robin Graham, Colin Guillarmou, and Rafe Mazzeo for many valuable comments on this project.

 \paperbody